sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

     $Response = Invoke-WebRequest -Method "POST" -URI "$URL/admin/moduleinterface.php" -WebSession $WebSession -Body $Payload -Headers $Headers if($Response.Content -Match "Module imported")
 ```
-So, if I am reading it correctly, it looks like the url root should have /admin/ after it – let’s try it:
+So, if I am reading it correctly, it looks like the url root should have `/admin/` after it – let’s try it:

 ![Admin](./images/admin.png)
 **Figure 5:** Admin

 Cool, its prompting for authentication.
 This seems like a thing we should enumerate further.
 I can't seem to find the version of CMS Made Simple.
-Let’s just start with the current version: 2.2.11 and exploitdb it: https://www.exploit-db.com/exploits/46635
+Let’s just start with the current version: 2.2.11 and exploitdb it [CMS Made Simple <2.2.10 - SQL Injection](https://www.exploit-db.com/exploits/46635)

 Looks like we need to pip install termcolor and get a word list, I like to use rockyou.txt because its dumb to waste time brute forcing and most other boxes I’ve used also use the same list.
 Let’s run the exploit and see what we get: